-The fluid should be between the MIN and MAX marks on the side of the reservoir.
+The fluid level should be between the MIN and MAX marks on the side of the reservoir.
 If it is not, add brake fluid to bring it up to that level.
 Use the same fluid specified for the brake system.
 Low fluid level can indicate a leak in the clutch system.
 Have this system inspected as soon as possible.
+The air cleaner element should be replaced according to the time and distance recommendations in the maintenance schedule.